 Whether he gives or not, we should see the wisdom in it.

 However, if I fail to see the wisdom, it is my failure.
-The orange is reated by the perfect One and the One who is All-Wise.
+The orange is created by the perfect One and the One who is All-Wise.

 By being with God, I am at peace because I am not going to go into annihilation